 Joseph S. Salemi

-our recent interview, he posted an article on another website in which he called me
+our interview, he posted an article on another website in which he called me

 either directly or in thinly veiled ways "duplicitous," "simple-minded,"

 "demented," "scared," "nervous," "babyish," a "hillbilly liberal" (presumably

 because I live in Tennessee), and a braying "jackass."
 Salemi

 insisted that he doesn't insult poets, then proceeded to insult me

 repeatedly, thus confirming what I and other poets had observed